nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 ...
 ```

-The `rating` field should be set as the index in db as we set it as an index in `ODMConfig`.
+The `rating` field should be set as an index in the database as we set it as an index in `ODMConfig`.

 We will continue from the last code that we used to create some data.

 ## Find data

-### Find Data MongoDB console
+### Find Data Using MongoDB Console

 Let's read the `player` collection using the **MongoDB console**.